copethomas/defcon-33-domain-fronting/README.md

 - This test methodology is not 100% accurate and can produce some false results.
 I'd recommend manually verifying a subset.
 - Some domains are "grandfathered" by CDN companies, meaning they work with some configurations of Domain Fronting which do not work with newly registered domains.
-- DNS based looksups, you get different responses depending on where you are geograpicly querying from.
-Which is some cases can be a CDN and in others can not.
+- DNS based looksups, you get different responses depending on where you’re geographically querying from.
+Which is some cases can be a CDN and in others can be a company hosted server.

 ### Notes